AlexeyMatveev686/office-js-api/Word/ApiTable/Methods/SetWrappingStyle.md

 ## Returns

-Boolean (returns false if param is invalid)
+Boolean (returns false if parameter is invalid)

 ## Example